joycastcant/CMSC-190/Readings/Week3.md

 Although the code is already there, making it work in my device was a challenge.
 The brute-force algorithm worked well in my device as shown [here](../Trials/images/books.png).
 I'm amazed as to how it happened using OpenCV and Python.
 Even with that, I do not want to settle for brute-force.
 The tutorial included a SIFT algorithm one, which should work better.
 After a series of uninstalling and reinstalling several versions of OpenCV, I still could not make SIFT work.

 OpenCV already has a function for brute-force matching, so it was really convenient.

+---
+UPDATE: As of August 27, 2017, I finally made SIFT work.
+The result is [here](../Trials/images/books_SIFT.png).